syncfusion-content/javascript-docs/js/api/ejTile.md

-Specifies the tile caption in outside template content.
+Specifies the tile caption in outside of template content.